payloadcms/payload/examples/encryption/payload/README.md

 This example demonstrates how to integrate encryption and decryption into Payload.

+## Demo Context:

+To keep the demo simple and straightforward, we manually entered the userDOB field in the CMS for a user document.
+After inputting the data, we updated the collection to make the field hidden.
+Subsequently, our hooks encrypted the field to ensure data protection.
+We then use a custom endpoint to fetch the hidden data on the front-end.

+In our demo, we've modeled a scenario often encountered in real-world web applications.
+Imagine users signing up on a platform, providing not just basic details like name and email, but also sensitive data such as date of birth.
+Once they opt to 'Save' or 'Update Profile', their data is relayed to the backend.
+At this juncture, before the data finds its way into the database, our hooks step in to encrypt it.
+This encryption ensures that the user's information remains shielded from potential threats.
+When needed, the front-end can then securely fetch the hidden data for display or editing, mimicking the practical flow of many digital platforms today.

 There are various fully working front-ends made explicitly for this example, including:

 - [Next.js App Router](../next-app)